jvalerodev/hangman-game/README.md

 # Hangman Game

 In this project the functionality of the Hangman game is implemented.
-Developed with ReactJS, Tailwind CSS and Styled Components.
+Developed with ReactJS, TypeScript, Tailwind CSS and Styled Components.